 If you're a woman, chances are good that your car gets a tune-up more often than you do.
-While many doctors send women friendly reminders when it is time for a periodic physical, some of us are on our own to remember when it is time for our next "30,000 mile" tune-up.
+While many doctors send friendly reminders when it is time for a periodic physical, some of us are on our own to remember when it is time for our next "30,000 mile" tune-up.

 It pays to pay attention.
-All of the medical procedures described below are proactive rather than reactive.
+All of the tests described below are proactive rather than reactive.
 Each is designed to catch a developing health problem in its early, more treatable stages.
 As such, timing is everything, so it is in every woman's best interest to become an informed healthcare consumer.
 Keep in mind that the timetable suggested for each test applies to healthy women.
 If you have specific medical concerns, follow the guidance of your doctor.

 A mammogram is a screening device that is used to identify a cancerous lump in its early stages.
 There is controversy about when women who are at low risk for developing breast cancer should start to have periodic mammograms, but many organizations suggest that screening or at least discussion about screening should start at age 40.
 The United States Preventive Services Task Force (USPSTF), American Cancer Society, and the American College of Obstetricians and Gynecologists are some organizations that provide guidelines for breast cancer screening.